fitnr/twitter_bot_utils/readme.md

 ## Recent tweets

-It's often useful to know what a bot has done recently.
-There are three properties in the twitter_bot_utils.API object for this.
-Use them for setting up since_id arguments.
+Basically, the `twitter_bot_utils.api.API` object is a wrapper for Tweepy with some configuration reading options added.
+It also adds three convenience methods for finding recent tweets, since it's often useful to know what a bot has done recently without setting up a whole backend for saving the bot's tweets.

 ````python
 twitter = api.API('MyBotName')